In loading...

 Image

-Next is the European woodwork.
-This introduces the wooden set and gantry called guitars that support the roof of the dormer window.
-You can see the complex woodwork that cannot be seen in Japan along with the video.
+Next is the European tree group.
+This section introduces a wooden set called guitars that support the roof of the domer window and the mount.
+You can see complex wooden groups that cannot be seen in Japan together with images.

 Image

 This huge wooden group is made of a part of the wooden Kintai-kyo Bridge wooden group in Iwakuni, Yamaguchi Prefecture, in a size of 2.5.
-The production was made by Kumeji Ebizaki, a master who replaced the Heisei era.
+The production was by Mr. Kumeji Ebizaki, the leader who replaced the Heisei era.
 You can see the mechanism of the arch structure made of wood, which is rare in the world.
-In addition, a model used for structural experiments at Kintai-kyo Bridge has been exhibited at Waseda University from the National Museum of Nature and Science.
+In addition, the National Museum of Nature and Science exhibited a model used for structural experiments on Kintai-kyo Bridge at Waseda University.

 Image

-The last is a mysterious woodwork corner.
-I tried to prepare 6 kinds of woodwork like a puzzle.
-Originally, I would like you to enjoy it together with the hands-on exhibition, but in order to prevent the spread of COVID-19 infection, it was just a look at it.
-The location map of old buildings related to this exhibition is posted on the wall, so I hope you can refer to it when going out.
+Finally, the strange wood group corner.
+I tried 6 kinds of wooden groups like puzzles.
+Originally, I would like you to enjoy it together with hands-on exhibitions, but in order to prevent the expansion of COVID-19 infection, it is an exhibition just to see.
+The location map of old buildings related to this exhibition is posted on the wall, so I hope you can refer to it when you go out.

 Image

-When it is completed, it is completely invisible from the outside.
+When finished, it is completely invisible from the outside.
 Please enjoy the mysterious and beautiful world at the venue with the refreshing scent of wood!